 We Can Help With

-We hold regular information sessions to help people with their settlement issues, including the Australian legal system, policing, family harmony, education and more.
+We hold regular information sessions to assist people with their settlement issues, including the Australian legal system, policing, family harmony, education and more.

 We hold information sessions to inform and educate new arrivals about life in Australia.

-Our caseworkers listen to the needs of new arrivals and help connect people to appropriate services.
+Our caseworkers listen to the needs of new arrivals and link them to appropriate services.